d3i-infra/Infrastructure-D3I-pilot/README.md

-## TODO

-- ✅ Test Azure postgresql integration (I think it should sort of work), havent tested this at all
-- ✅ Test the rest of the components (TN: not complete but app runs)
-- ❌ Setup environment for production
-- ❌ Configure a data backup mechanism

 # Terraform to deploy our cloud infrastructure

 Terraform is used to specify our infrastructure as code (IaC).
 We will use Terraform to deploy the cloud infrastructure of the D3I pilot, all cloud configurations are in the config file.
 If changes need to be made to the cloud infrastructure, this has to be done using these config files.